 But when it comes to powering your business, sometimes you just have to fork up the money, right?
 Wrong.

-Summer in Southwest Florida means air conditioning and likely the rise of energy bills for most businesses.
-There has been a steady trend over the last decade to more energy efficient and environmentally friendly business practices, all of which could significantly improve your bottom line.
+There’s been a steady trend over the last decade pushing towards more energy-efficient and environmentally-friendly business practices, all of which could significantly improve your bottom line.